 I also installed one in my master ensuite when I renovated it this past summer.
-Those pictures are still to come because the sconce lighting is still back ordered until the end of November.

 When I took photos of this room for the blog, it occurred to me that this vignette is so easy, anyone could duplicate it without a lot of effort.